serebrov/serebrov.github.io-hugo/content/posts/2023-07-28-node-econnrefused-localhost.md

 npm run test:ios
 ```

-This way tests run with Node 20 that has a fall-back to IPv4 and connection works.
+This way tests run with Node 20 that has a fall-back to IPv4 and the connection works.